Skip to content

 2015 - Present

-What started as curiosity about how systems break has evolved into a deep passion for information security that drives everything I do.
-Discovered vulnerabilities across major platforms including Google, Apple, Meta, Microsoft, Amazon, and Uber through systematic reverse engineering—not for bounties, but because understanding security flaws at this level feeds my obsession with system resilience.
+Started as a red team operator, what began as curiosity about how systems break has evolved into a deep passion for information security that drives everything I do.
+Discovered vulnerabilities across major platforms including Google, Apple, Meta, Microsoft, Amazon, and Uber through systematic reverse engineering.
+Not for bounties, but because understanding security flaws at this level feeds my obsession with system resilience.
+Known in the security research community as "xedro".

 This work has become essential to who I am as both a technologist and entrepreneur.
 The mindset of thinking like an attacker while building defenses shapes how I approach every technical challenge, from startup architecture decisions to evaluating security-conscious leadership talent.
 It's the foundation that connects all my other work.